Main Introduction History Arthur

 5. Is an ancestor of King Arthur

-3. The fairy who raises Lancelot in France (after the death of his father)
+3. The aquatic fairy queen who raises (and nurses) Lancelot in France (after the death of his father)

 2. Morgan le Fay